nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-scale:** Pertaining to the nanoscale size of the iron particles.

-### Expanded Definition and Usage\nNano-iron plays a crucial role in reducing environmental toxins and enhancing industrial processing through its high reactivity and ability to be easily manipulated using magnetic fields.
+### Expanded Definition and Usage:
+Nano-iron plays a crucial role in reducing environmental toxins and enhancing industrial processing through its high reactivity and ability to be easily manipulated using magnetic fields.
 In the field of medicine, its application in drug delivery systems and MRI contrast agents opens up new possibilities for precise medical treatments and enhanced diagnostic capabilities.
 As research continues, the potential for nano-iron to contribute to further advancements in these areas remains significant, promising enhanced effectiveness and new applications in both environmental and biomedical fields.